vanHeemstraSystems/template-default-repository/PERSONA-WORKFLOW-EXAMPLE.md

 You can then continue with other personas:

 ```
-@software-engineer Review the design in docs/user-auth-design.md and create implementation tasks with technical specifications.
+@software-engineer Review the design in docs/source/500/user-auth-design.md and create implementation tasks with technical specifications.
+Save to docs/source/500/user-auth-tasks.md
 ```

 ```
 @security-analyst Review both the PRD and design documents and provide a security assessment with recommendations.
+Save to docs/source/500/user-auth-security.md
 ```

 ## File Organization